kelloggm/object-construction-checker/must-call-checker/README.md

 ### MustCall Checker

 The MustCall Checker tracks the methods that an object should call before it is deallocated.
-The checker is informational only; the fact that the methods are actually called is enforced by the `-AcheckMustCall` flag to the Object Construction Checker.
-You should use the Object Construction Checker directly rather than using the MustCall Checker alone.
+To enforce that the methods are actually called, use the `-AcheckMustCall` flag to the Object Construction Checker.
+You should use the Object Construction Checker rather than using the MustCall Checker alone.

 The MustCall Checker produces a conservative overapproximation of the set of methods that might actually need to be called on an object.
 The Object Construction Checker then conservatively assumes